 OpenDNS FamilyShield Google Plus Logo

-I have use the parental controls for Internet Explorer 9 to prevent access to Nudity, Sexual material and Violence.
+I have used the parental controls for Internet Explorer 9 to prevent access to Nudity, Sexual material and Violence.

 Almost every page we go to, however innocent, is blocked and prompted for the Supervisor password.
 This is far too disruptive for us.

-I know a bit about setting up Wireless Broadband at home we we decide to go for the Router setup.
+I know a bit about setting up Wireless Broadband at home, we decided to go for the Router setup.

-The setup is quite easy.
-All you need to do is get on to your Router and change the DNS Server settings to the IP Addresses given on the OpenDNS web site.
+The setup is straightforward.
+All you need to do is get on to your Router and change the DNS Server settings to the IP Addresses given on the OpenDNS website.

 It is that simple.
-The only other thing it suggest you do is flush the cache on your operating system and your web browser.
+The only other thing it suggests you do is flush the cache on your operating system and your web browser.

-This sounds complicated but is quite easy to do.
-The instructions are clear and simple to follow. for those that are interested:
+This sounds complicated but is easy to do.
+The instructions are clear and simple to follow.
+For those that are interested:

 For Windows: Go to the command prompt and type: